 As with any medical treatment, the anticipated risks and benefits should be considered by a patient and prescribing doctor on an individual basis

 Not all individuals with gender dysphoria choose to undergo medical or surgical treatment.
 For one, gender affirming surgeries are very expensive and are sometimes not covered by insurance.
 People with gender dysphoria decide which treatment options are right for them.
 Some are satisfied with taking hormones alone.
 Some are satisfied with no medical or surgical treatment but prefer to dress as the felt gender in public.
 Some people make use of Trans affirming social networks online and in local supportive communities to cope with gender dysphoria and claim a gender identity and forms of expression that do not require medical treatments.
 Some individuals choose to express their felt gender in private settings only because they are either uncomfortable or fearful of publicly expressing their felt gender.
 People who are denied or have no access to gender affirming treatments can become anxious, depressed, socially withdrawn and suicidal.

 No. Such a desire is called transvestitism and it is not a psychiatric disorder.
-DSM-5 does have a diagnosis of Transvestic Disorder that specifically states it “does not apply to all individuals who dress as the opposite sex, even those who do so habitually.”
+DSM-5-TR does have a diagnosis of Transvestic Disorder that specifically states it “does not apply to all individuals who dress as the opposite sex, even those who do so habitually.”
 It is only considered a disorder if “cross-dressing or thoughts of cross-dressing are always or often accompanied by sexual excitement.”